wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==

+= 5.0.6 =
+* Fixed: Language file not loaded properly for scheduled virus scanning.

 = 5.0.5 =
 * Fixed: The syntax for OEM version does not work in PHP version 5.3 that caused some websites not working properly